 "My parents were clear from the beginning (about the possibility of deportation).
 That was a topic of every day, so I was very well aware and my father did a good job of preparing me if the inevitable happened," said the actress.
 "I wanted to follow my dreams and finish what my parents started when they came here for better opportunities.
 It was a difficult decision and I don't know if, in hindsight, I would have changed it."

-At one point, Guerrero was so depressed over the absence of her parents, mounting debt and other problems, she says she tried to take her own life.
+At one point, Guerrero was so depressed over the absence of her parents, mounting debt and other problems, that she tried to take her own life.

 Her love for the arts started in high school, at the Boston Arts Academy.
 She later attended Regis College and studied to be a paralegal until she decided to sign up with a Boston casting agency and finally pursue her dream.

 Guerrero first told her story in November 2014 in an article in the Los Angeles Times.
-She was inspired by the so-called "dreamers," who publicly acknowledged they grew up in the U.S. without documentation but who are fully assimilated and feel very much like Americans.
+She was inspired by so-called "dreamers," who publicly acknowledge they grew up in the U.S. without documentation but who are fully assimilated and feel very much like Americans.